 Director – Stephen Hopkins, Screenplay – Leslie Bohem, Story – Leslie Bohem, John Skipp & Craig Spector, Producers – Rupert Harvey & Robert Shaye, Photography – Peter Levy, Music – Jay Ferguson, Visual Effects – Philip Downey, Peter Kuran & Alan Monroe, Makeup Effects – Chris Biggs, Rick Lazzarini, Todd Masters, David Miller, Greg Nicotero & Mick Strawn, Production Design – C.J.
 Strawn.
-Production Company – New Line/Heron Communications/Smart Egg Pictures
+Production Company – New Line Cinema/Heron Communications/Smart Egg Pictures.

 Lisa Wilcox (Alice Johnson), Robert Englund (Freddy Krueger), Joel Seely (Mark), Kelly Jo Minter (Yvonne), Danny Hassel (Dan), Burr de Benning (Mr Johnson), Whitby Hertford (Jacob), Erika Anderson (Greta Gibson)

 Alice Johnson is about to graduate from high school but finds herself being haunted by dreams of Freddy Krueger.
 Freddy then emerges and starts killing her friends.
 Alice does not understand how Freddy can still alive after she killed him.
 She then discovers that she is pregnant and realises that Freddy is attempting to return to life in the body of her unborn child.